 Campus Computing Sites provides poster printing on campus.
 You can print up to 42" wide black-and-white and/or color.

-Currently, poster printing costs $8.40 per linear foot, billed to student or departmental accounts, since poster printing is not included in the standard computing services.
+Currently, poster printing costs $8.40 per linear foot, billed to student's standard computing services or departmental accounts.

 To use a ShortCode to pay for your poster print, you will first need to set up an account.
 You can do this by contacting the ITS Accounts Office (firstname.lastname@example.org).
 You cannot retroactively charge a ShortCode after printing a poster!